 Development of Legacy Park at Wilson Estates and the Wilson Estates Medical Park followed, bringing the total of office and medical space to 450,000 square feet.
 Wilson Estates also includes condominiums, a patio home development and a 103-room Hilton Garden Inn.

 Bradley Fair has become a vibrant destination, offering guests a mix of local, regional and national stores and restaurants.
 Unique to the center is the open-air Bradley Fair Plaza with a year-round fountain overlooking the Bradley Fair Lake and island waterfall.
-The Bradley Fair Plaza hosts a variety of charitable and community events including an opera performance, summer concert series and fireworks displays.
+The Bradley Fair Plaza hosts a variety of charitable and community events including an opera performance, a summer concert series with fireworks display and an alfresco fine art show in the fall.

 Today, the neighborhoods at Wilson Estates provide hints of the farm’s history with names like Red Brush, Belmont, Preakness and Keeneland.
 The neighborhood is as vibrant and alive as ever, as evidenced by family gatherings and frequent social events.